cuhksam/emnlp2019.github.io/_pages/program/schedule.md

         - Using Pairwise Occurrence Information to Improve Knowledge Graph Completion on Large-Scale Datasets  (&#35; 2696)
         - Single Training Dimension Selection for Word Embedding with PCA  (&#35; 2741)
         - A Surprisingly Effective Fix for Deep Latent Variable Modeling of Text  (&#35; 3040)
-        - SciBERT: A Pretrained Language Model for Scientific Text  (&#35; 3115)
         - Humor Detection: A Transformer Gets the Last Laugh  (&#35; 3265)
         - Combining Global Sparse Gradients with Local Gradients in Distributed Neural Network Training  (&#35; 3585)
         - Small and Practical BERT Models for Sequence Labeling  (&#35; 3631)